-For coverage of the preventive health drugs at no cost, the preventive health drugs must be prescribed by a healthcare provider and obtained from a Blue Shield participating pharmacy.
-You must also meet the specific coverage criteria listed below and have a pharmacy benefit with Blue Shield of California.
+For coverage of the preventive health drugs at no cost, the preventive health drugs must be prescribed by a healthcare provider and obtained from a Blue Shield of California participating pharmacy.
+You must also meet the specific coverage criteria listed below and have a pharmacy benefit with Blue Shield.

 Talk with your doctor about which medication may be right for you.
 If your doctor feels a certain medication on this list isn’t right for you, ask your doctor to call us.
 We will work together to look for other medications that may be available at no cost to you.

-Please call the customer service phone number listed on your Blue Shield member ID card for any questions about preventative health drugs.
+Please call the phone number listed on your Blue Shield member ID card for any questions about preventive health drugs.

 |Preventive drug and indication||Drug name (strengths)||Coverage criteria|

 |Antiretroviral therapy – For pre-exposure prophylaxis (PrEP) in persons who are at high risk of HIV acquisition||emtricitabine 200mg/tenofovir 300mg (generic Truvada)